NITHISHKUMAR0283/java_script_projects/Hover_animation/README.md

 ## Description

-  This is a project in java script for practicing concept link changing the styles from the js using mouseover and out to change and remove the color of the div and some simple usage of dom to get and change the properties of element in html
+  This is a project in java script for practicing concept like changing the styles from the js using mouseover and out to change and remove the color of the div and some simple usage of dom to get and change the properties of element in html